PiotrFidurski/Instagramlikeapp/README.md

 ## Introduction

 Welcome to [Instagramlikeapp](https://scuffedinsta.vercel.app/), as the name suggests, this is a stripped down version of instagram app.
-The app is live and you're free to check it out and report any bugs u may find, here are some credentials if you dont wan't to sign in yourself: email: `test@example.com`, password: `Secret55%`
+The app is live and you're free to check it out and report any bugs you may find, here are some credentials if you don't want to sign in yourself: email: `test@example.com`, password: `Secret55%`

 <table>
   <tr>